esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 ## Choose a license

-We recommend you stick to one of the more popular licenses.
+We recommend you use one of the more popular licenses.
 Because these are typically written by lawyers, the license text is precise in expressing its terms.
 While that carries the unfortunate side effect of being difficult to understand, the widespread use of the more popular licenses means that